glic3rinu/passlib/docs/password_hash_api.rst

     The maximum number of rounds the scheme allows.
     Specifying values above this will generally result in a warning, and ``max_rounds`` will be used instead.

+For schemes which support a salt, the following attributes are usually exposed:

+.. attribute:: min_salt_chars

+    minimum number of characters required in salt string, if provided to :func:`genconfig` or :func:`encrypt`.

+.. attribute:: max_salt_chars

+    maximum number of characters which will be *used* if a salt string is provided to :func:`genconfig` or :func:`encrypt`.